 Weather and Packing: Check the long-term weather forecast as well as seasonal averages to avoid surprises at your arrival.
 By being informed about the seasons and packing accordingly you can be better prepared for your daily adventures in your new city.
 Packing is always an important balance, but be careful about over packing; if you will need something you forgot, you will always be able to buy it!

 Be Prepared: You can always get a jump start on your education and get used to the English language by reading an English book, watching English television shows, and playing games which promote the use of the English language.
-It is a good idea to bring a small dictionary to help you initially understand some foreign words.
+It is a good idea to bring a small dictionary or a dictionary phone application to help you initially understand some foreign words.
 This will help you feel more comfortable on your arrival, and make it easier to communicate with the locals.

 To find out more ways to save money you can read more on How to plan a low cost trip to study English abroad.